Indonesia president visits quake survivors, vows to rebuild

-TRINGGADING, Indonesia (AP) — Indonesia’s president traveled Friday to areas of Aceh province devastated by a magnitude 6.5 earthquake and vowed that torn-apart communities would be rebuilt.
+TRINGGADING, Indonesia (AP) — Indonesia’s president traveled Friday to areas of Aceh province devastated by a magnitude 6.5 earthquake, as estimates of the number of displaced people swelled, and vowed that torn-apart communities would be rebuilt.

 Stopping at a collapsed mosque in Tringgading not far from the quake’s epicenter, Joko “Jokowi” Widodo gave out envelopes stuffed with 15 million rupiah ($1,125) — a small fortune in Aceh where the minimum wage is about 2 million rupiah ($150) a month — to people whose family members were killed.

-“We will rebuild the mosque as soon as possible.
-We start tomorrow, but we have to do it together,” he told the crowd.
+“I’ve already decided that the mosque will be rebuilt as soon as possible, but we have to do it together starting tomorrow,” he told the crowd.

-More than 100 people were killed in the quake that hit the northeast of Aceh province on Sumatra before dawn Wednesday.
-Hundreds of people were injured and more than 11,000 buildings destroyed or heavily damaged.
-Thousands of people are living in temporary shelters.
+At least 100 people were killed in the quake that hit the northeast of Aceh province on Sumatra before dawn Wednesday.
+Hundreds of people were injured and more than 11,000 buildings destroyed or damaged.
+The National Disaster Mitigation Agency said about 23,000 people are displaced.
+They are staying in temporary shelters and mosques or with relatives.

 Most Read Stories